Ramigiusz/SOC-Automation-Project/README.md

 - Wazuh for monitoring security events and analyzing data.
 - Shuffle for creating automation workflows that handle alerts and incidents.
 - TheHive for managing incidents and helping the team collaborate.
+- Sysmon for detailed system monitoring on the Windows Wazuh Agent, capturing key event data.

 ## Steps